roman-milk/roman-milk.github.io/cvsn.md

  "I'll do it again."
 I told her, pulling her mouth to mine, and kissing her deeply.
 She responded passionately, until I pulled away, to try to catch my breath.

  "I know you will.
 Whenever you want."
 She whispered, pressing her lips to my neck.
-Report_Story #1